Randomness In Gambling

 Online gambling is becoming more and more popular, especially with recently legislation changes in certain states, and with this increase in gambling, many players find themselves wondering how randomness works – and whether a game is truly random.

-In this post, I’m going to cover the randomness in online gambling, as well as how to determine whether a website you’re playing at is using a fair and unbiased RNG (random-number-generator) to determine their wins.
+In this guide, we are going to cover the randomness in online gambling, as well as how to determine whether a website you’re playing at is using a fair and unbiased RNG (random-number-generator) to determine their wins.
 So first of all:

 A random-number-generator is – as the phrase dictates – a computer that spits out a random number, so that a game can be decided.
 For example, if you’re playing a game of Blackjack, the next card that comes out of the Blackjack shoe is determined by a random-number-generator.
 The same applies to Video Slot games.
 A random-number-generator will determine which symbols appear on each reel, at random.